 Pan-Seared Salmon with Citrus-Butter Sauce and Wilted Spinach

 Tender pan-seared salmon topped with a bright citrus-butter sauce, served over garlicky wilted spinach.
-This mediterranean-inspired mediterranean ready in about 25 minutes pairs (6 oz each) salmon fillets, unsalted butter, orange juice for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
-Each serving lands at about 380 calories and feeds 4, so it slots cleanly into a weekly meal plan and pairs well with a quick salad or grain on the side.
+This mediterranean ready in about 25 minutes blends (6 oz each) salmon fillets, unsalted butter, orange juice into a versatile sauce that lifts everything from grain bowls and roasted vegetables to grilled proteins — a small-batch staple worth keeping in the fridge.
+Each serving lands at about 380 calories and feeds 4, so a small batch covers several meals across the week without taking over the fridge.
 Tap "Plan a meal with the AI" below to drop this recipe into your week and send the ingredients straight to Instacart.
+Nutrition values are approximate, calculated from USDA FoodData Central (fdc.nal.usda.gov) — verify against ingredient labels for any health-driven dietary plan.

 Ingredients